kinow/autosubmit/docs/source/userguide/defining_workflows/index.rst

 It is also possible to specify the splits for each task using the SPLITS_FROM and SPLITS_TO attributes.

 There is also an special character '*' that can be used to specify that the split is 1-to-1 dependency.
+In order to use this character, you have to specify both SPLITS_FROM and SPLITS_TO attributes.

 .. code-block:: yaml